ESIPFed/science-on-schema.org/guides/Dataset.md

 }
 </pre>

 Here, we use the superclass of a Dataset, the [schema:CreativeWork](https://schema.org/CreativeWork) to also define a Physical Sample.
-We disambiguate the Creative Work to be a physical sample by using the GeoLink definition in the [schema:additionalType](https://schema.org/additionalType) field.
+We disambiguate the Creative Work to be a physical sample by using the GeoLink definition in the `@type` field.
 See the [schema:CreativeWork](https://schema.org/CreativeWork) to for the additional fields available for adding to the physical sample.

 **NOTE:** We use "IGSN" as the [schema:propertyID](https://schema.org/propertyID) until a canonical URI is defined by IGSN governance.